-Dementia Together program offered through UW’s Wyoming Center on Aging
+Dementia Together Program offered through UW’s Wyoming Center on Aging

 Caregivers will meet through Zoom technology to learn how to best support their loved ones; learn how to ask for support and connect to community resources; and learn how to build their own resources to manage stress and deal with challenging situations, Schenck said.

-The sessions, all begin at 10:30 a.m., will not only be a good opportunity for learning, but also for sharing successes and struggles with other caregivers who have family members living with dementia, according to Schenck.
+The sessions, all at 10:30 a.m., will not only be a good opportunity for learning, but also for sharing successes and struggles with other caregivers who have family members living with dementia, Schenck says.

-The program’s team leader, Carol Taylor, a Jackson licensed clinical social worker with ElderCare Advisors Inc., said Wyoming Dementia Together is available to anyone who is seeking support.
+The program’s team leader, Carol Taylor, a Jackson licensed clinical social worker with ElderCare Advisors Inc., said in the release that Wyoming Dementia Together is available to anyone who is seeking support.

 She said the program is available to anyone who is looking for support.

-For more information about Wyoming Dementia Together or to sign up, visit www.uwyo.edu/wycoa or contact Jenny Wolf at 307-766-2829 or wycoa@uwyo.edu.
+For more information about Wyoming Dementia Together or to sign up, visit www.uwyo.edu/wycoa; or call Jenny Wolf at 307-766-2829 or email wycoa@uwyo.edu.

 (0) comments